of Statistics, Astronomy & Astrophysics

 A Web metasite called StatCodes is being maintained at the Center for Astrostatistics website.
 It provides hypertext links to many statistical codes useful for astronomy and related fields.

 Babu is a Core Team Member of Informatics and Statistics Science Collaboration of Large Synoptic Survey Telescope.
-Babu served as Vice President (2012-2017) of International Astrostatistics Association affiliated with the International Statistical Institute and is Interim President of IAA (2017-).
+He is the Chair (2017- ) of the Management Committee, Astrostatistics Special Interest Group, at International Statistical Institute (ISI).
+Babu served as Vice President (2012-2017) and Interim President (2017) of International Astrostatistics Association (IAA).
+He is the current President of IAA (2018-2020).

 Babu was the founding Editor-in-Chief of Statistical Methodology.
 He served on the editorial boards of the Journal of Nonparametric Statistics, Journal of Statistical Planning and Inference, and Sankhya.